Arjun-Mota/arjun-mota.github.io/_posts/2020/terminologies/2020-10-05-stochastic-gradient-descent.md

 ## Conclusion

 •   Stochastic gradient descent is a better option than batch gradient descent in terms of memory and performance.<br/>
-•   Though, random samples used in SGD still not able to utilize hardware properly that is the reason Mini-batch Gradient Descent exists.<br/><br/>
+•   Though, random samples used in SGD still not able to utilize hardware properly that is the reason <a href="/posts/mini-batch-gradient-descent/">Mini-batch Gradient Descent</a> exists.<br/><br/>

 ## End Quote